prof. Jimmy Van den Eynden (MD, PhD)

 During this time, he also worked as an EMBO visiting scientist at the Cancer Research UK Cambridge Institute.

-Since 2018 he’s an assistant professor at Ghent University where he’s setting up a computational cancer genomics research group focussing on somatic mutation patterns and tumour evolution.
+Since 2018 he’s an assistant professor at Ghent University where he’s leading the lab of Computational Cancer Genomics and Tumor Evolution.

 - Phosphoproteome and gene expression profiling of ALK inhibition in neuroblastoma cell lines reveals conserved oncogenic pathways.
-Sci Signal., 2018.
+Science Signaling, 2018.
 (PMID: 30459281)

 - Mutational signatures are critical for proper estimation of selection pressures in somatic mutation data using the dN/dS metric.
-Front.
-Genet., 2017.
+Frontier in Genetics, 2017.
 (PMID: 28642787)

-- Somatic mutation patterns in hemizygous genomic regions unveil purifying selection during tumour evolution.
-PLoS Genet., 2016.
+- A clinically annotated post-mortem approach to study multi-organ somatic mutational clonality in normal tissues.
+Scientific Reports, 2022.
+(PMID 35725896) Somatic mutation patterns in hemizygous genomic regions unveil purifying selection during tumour evolution.
+PLoS Genetics, 2016.
 (PMID: 28027311)